-Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2006.
+Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2007.

-Table 2: Annual Average Flow-Weighted Salinity at Imperial Dam and Morelos Diversion Dam in 2006
+Table 2: Annual Average Flow-Weigh ted Salinity at Imperial Da am and Morelos Diversion Dam in

+2007

+TTT

-Waters Waters U.S. count (ppm) Mexican count (ppm)
+Waters U.S. count (ppm) Mexican count (ppm)

-Arriving Upstream of Morelos 844 981
+Arriving Upstream of Morelos 805 964

 Diversion Dam

-Arriving at Imperial Dam 713 835
+Arriving at Imperial Dam 675 810

-Salinity Differential 131 146
+Salinity Differential 130 154

-The difference in the U.S. count and the Mexican count is due to different methods of analysis and computing the total dissolved solids (TDS) results used by laboratories in each country.
-Both countries are currently working together to try and determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican count.
-In 2006, both US and Mexican Sections continued discussions regarding salinity analysis.
+The U.S. count of the annual average salinity differential for 2007 is within the range contemplated in Minute No. 242; the 2007 Mexican count is above the 151 ppm limit set in Minute No. 242.
+The difference in the U.S. count and the Mexican count may be due to differences in analysis methods and total dissolved solids (TDS) computations by laboratories in each country.
+Prompted by the exceedence of the Mexican limit in 2004, both countries are currently working together to determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
+In 2007, both US and Mexican Sections continued discussions regarding salinity analysis and collected additional data at Imperial Dam and the Northerly International Boundary to be used for the joint monitoring report regarding the salinity differences.